-OPERATING ACTIVITIES AND PLANS FOR GROWTH
+OPERATING ACTIVITIES AND OUTLOOK

-Engineering and Construction Division
+Engineering and Construction

-Even as the construction sector saw a gradual increase in activities, FY2022 continued to be a challenging year for the Engineering and Construction division ("Division").
-The on-going geopolitical tension of Russia-Ukraine conflict, higher interest rate environment, and increased inflationary pressures have dampened the outlook of a full recovery.
-The Division continues to face higher material, manpower and energy costs from supply chain disruptions and labour shortage.

-Despite no major projects secured in FY2022, the Division continues to sharpen other aspects of the business; including actively monitoring the progress and cost of construction for ongoing projects; seizing opportunities and tendering for upcoming constructions projects where we have competitive advantage, requisite track record, experience and capabilities.
-This will enable the Group to maintain a healthy order book for sustainable growth.
+For the whole of 2023, the Engineering and Construction segment ("Segment") remained challenging.
+The on-going geopolitical tension of Russia-Ukraine and in the Middle East, higher interest rate environment and increased inflationary pressures have dampened the outlook of a full recovery.
+The Segment continues to face higher material, manpower and subcontractor costs from supply chain disruptions and labour shortage.
+The Group will continue to actively monitoring the progress and costs of the construction projects and will also continue to tender for construction projects where we have a competitive advantage, requisite track record, experience and capabilities, for long-term sustainable growth.